-Children’s Hearings Scotland (CHS) is undergoing an exciting period of reform designed to deiver a step change in improving the outcomes for infants, children and young people who need us most.
+Children’s Hearings Scotland (CHS) is undergoing an exciting period of reform designed to make a step change in improving the outcomes for infants, children and young people who need us most.
 We are looking for a highly skilled and proactive Data Protection Officer and Information Governance Practitioner to join our Team and help us to refine and continuously improve our processes and procedures.

 Life at CHS

-You can read more about our core values on our website as well as view an introductory video to our organisation.
-We also offer a generous benefits package from hybrid working to flexi hours and a fantastic pension scheme – check out our full benefits summary.
+You can read more about our core values HERE as well as view an introductory video to our organisation.
+We also offer a generous benefits package from hybrid working, flexi hours and a fantastic pension scheme - you check out our full benefits summary HERE.

 Diversity and Inclusion

 CHS is an equal opportunities employer.
 We encourage diversity and are committed to creating an inclusive environment for all employees.
 We actively encourage applicants from all protected characteristics and are committed to providing any reasonable adjustments required during application and assessment process, and upon joining us.

 Please note that CVs are not accepted.

 For an informal and confidential discussion on the role or about any adjustments you might need, please email jobs@CHS.gov.scot